bmraubo/8l_gbooks_search/README.md

 *askQuery()*

-Uses inquirer to ask user for search term.
+Uses Inquirer to ask user for search term.
 Following input, sends the search term into the runSearch() function.

 *runSearch()*

-Takes the search terms from askQuery() and prepares the string for combinining with the GoogleBooks API call.
+Takes the search terms from askQuery() and prepares the string for combining with the GoogleBooks API call.

-Uses request lib to run the search and obtain reponse, from which the body is then extracted for parsing in the parseData() function.
+Uses Request library to run the search and obtain repose, from which the body is then extracted for parsing in the parseData() function.

 Output is the response body.

 *parseData()*

-Unpacks the Google Books API reponse into usable data and extracts the desired information.
-Lot of overlap with printData() (which is not accurately named anyway, so it may be a good idea to combine the two functions.
+Unpacks the Google Books API repose into usable data and extracts the desired information.
+Only the first 5 books are required, so the remainder is cut.

-*printData()*
+An issue arose where there may be no results.
+This would result in an error as JS cannot iterate an Undefined.
+The function now checks for the undefined type and informs the user if there are no results.

+For each of the first 5 books, the data is dealt with by getItemData() below, which returns it in a manageable format - it is then added to the results for presentation to the user within the chooseBook function.

+*getItemData()*

-I want the data to be in a consistent format before moving on with displaying it.
-So everything is put into a single array.
+I want the data to be in a consistent format before moving on with displaying it - So everything is put into a single array.

+I considered cases where the number of authors might exceed what is manageable.
 Issue is that Books generally have one title, one publisher, but several authors - too many authors would cause display issues, so the number is limited to 3.
 If there are more than 3 authors a plus sign is displayed.

-Perhaps combine it with parseData?
+The Item Data is returned to parseData().

 *chooseBook()*

-Uses inquirer to create a interactive list of results.
+Uses Inquirer to create a interactive list of results.
 While this could be accomplished by printing a the results and then allowing manual user input in the form of 'Select Book to save (1-5)...', inquirer is just much nicer to deal with.

 The display of data within the results list - inquirer checkboxes use the name: value.
 As inquirer returns the answers in an unwieldy way (this is likely due to a fault in my own code, but I could not diagnose what causes it), I have used values: to save each answer as a object with the title, authors and publisher for processing by the saveBook() function.